sushantmimani/reverse-proxy/README.md

 *   Maximum number of predictions per stop for prediction commands: 5
 *   Maximum time-span for "vehicleLocations" command: 5min

+`For slow endpoints, the api/v1/stats endpoint returns only the latest occurence of the slow endpoint`

 ## Assumptions

 *   Threshold for slow endpoints is assumed to be .5 seconds.
-This means that any request that takes more than .5 seconds is classified as a slow request.
+This means that any request that takes more than .5 seconds is classified as a slow endpoint.
 *   The user is aware of the NextBus API contracts listed here
 *       http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf